Achieving growth through collaboration

 - support positive employment outcomes for SA’s far west community.

-Master Landscapers of South Australia (MLSA) mentored participants who will be assisted into apprenticeships through a partnership with TAFE SA and industry sponsors.
+Master Landscapers of South Australia mentor participants who transition to apprenticeships, through a partnership with TAFE SA and industry sponsors.

-Participants of the nine-week intensive apprenticeship pathway project completed units of competency from qualifications in the agriculture, horticulture and conservation and land management training package.
+Participants of the nine-week intensive apprenticeship pathway project complete units of competency from qualifications in the agriculture, horticulture and conservation and land management training packages.

 - landscape design and construction

 - greens keeper (e.g. golf course)

 - landscaping business owner/employer.